Scoutski/scoutski.github.io/_posts/2025-11-03-boss-design.md

 ### Story implications + Build up

 ![Desktop View](/assets/img/week-1/shodan.avif){: width="790" }
+_SHODAN, the primary antagonist from System Shock II._

 The last point I'll talk about is how the player feels about a fight in relation to the game as a whole.
 Many games will give the player a reason to buy in to the stakes of their game world and the build up to the final battle with a main antagonist.
 Some examples are the boss killing the protagonist's family and friends, constantly taunting the player or otherwise just making their presence felt throughout the game.